 For more information, and to download a cover sheet, please see our further guidance on the submission of written work.

 What are tutors looking for?

-If you are shortlisted, submitted work and UCAS personal statements may form starting points for discussion in your interview.
+If you are shortlisted, your submitted work and UCAS personal statement may form starting points for discussion in your interview.
 Some colleges may require you to read a short passage of historical writing which they will ask you to discuss as part of the interview process.
 The tutors are not so much interested in the level of your knowledge as in your ability to think historically.

 Candidates may wish to refer to the selection criteria for History.